Back to KANs Hub

 $$ \phi(x) = w_b \text{SiLU}(x) + \sum_{i=1}^{c} c_i B_i(x) $$

-Our PyTorch module needs to manage three distinct components:
+The PyTorch module manages three components:

 2. Implementing B-Splines: The Cox-de Boor Algorithm

-Vectorized Code Snippet
+Vectorized Code

 def b_spline(self, x):